okayhu/blog/source/_posts/Securing Docker with Firewalld.md

 # Allow the specified ip traffic to pass, replace 1.1.1.1 with the ip you need to pass
 firewall-cmd --permanent --direct --add-rule ipv4 filter DOCKER-USER 0 -s 1.1.1.1/32 -j ACCEPT

 # Allow the specified ip to access the specified port
 firewall-cmd --permanent --direct --add-rule ipv4 filter DOCKER-USER 0 -p tcp -m multiport --dports 80,443 -s 1.1.1.1/32 -j ACCEPT

 # Reject other traffic
 firewall-cmd --permanent --direct --add-rule ipv4 filter DOCKER-USER 10 -j REJECT --reject-with icmp-host-unreachable -m comment --comment "reject all other traffic"
 ```

-{% note warn %}
+{% note warning  %}

 - `REJECT` rule should be executed at the end
 - Do not write multiple IP addresses for the same rule
 - If you restart firewalld while Docker is running, then firewalld will remove the DOCKER-USER

 {% endnote %}

 ### Reload the configuration and verify